carpentries/governance/minutes/2021/EC-minutes-2021-06-15.md

 * The purpose of this proposal is to outline how organisations can apply for fee waivers and then others would cover the cost of instructor training for them.
-During the June EC meeting, we determined that the EC was not needed to define the criteria; but is a task for the Core Team with advisement from the EC.
+During the June Executiv Council meeting, we determined that the Executiv Council was not needed to define the criteria; but is a task for the Core Team with advisement from the Executiv Council.
 Follow-up actions include understanding any requirements from a governance perspective needed regarding how to approve fee waivers.
 * Potential instructors learn about The Carpentries in many different ways.
 Sometimes they move positions from active communities to new areas with a desire to grow the instructor community there.
 To